 Be careful, Sori.
 You'll break Jeter!

-It's a small sample size and an arbitrary endpoint, but Soriano slugged .688 the past four weeks entering Friday.
-That means hope for a team that hasn't hit a home run in eight days, and not in 27 games by a right-handed batter.
+It's a small sample size and an arbitrary endpoint, but Soriano has slugged .688 the past four weeks.
+That means hope for a team that hasn't hit a home run in seven days, and not in 26 games by a right-handed batter.
 No need to wait for Alex Rodriguez to come back when Alfonso Soriano is gassed up and ready to go.
 The only issue: The Yankees might have waited too long.
-They're seven games out of first place in the AL East.
+They're 6 1/2 games out of first place in the AL East.
 Not insurmountable, but Soriano could have been helping them already.
 He's hitting fourth, so it's not like they've had better options lately.